ARMENIA & GEORGIA

 SAT, SEP 23 — AKHALTSIKHE

 Today we travel to Akhaltsikhe, crossing Georgia from north to south via a scenic road.
-In Akhaltsikhe, we photograph the beautifully lit 13th-century castle of Rabath, which was recently restored.
+In Akhaltsikhe, we photograph the beautifully lit 13th-century Rabati Castle, which was recently restored.
 The castle was developed under the influence of different cultures and this is reflected in its architecture.
 Within the complex are a church, synagogue, and mosque.

 Hotel Gino Wellness Rabath (BLD)